mlf-core/mlf-core/docs/lint.rst

 Linting codes
 -----------------

-The following error numbers correspond to errors found during linting.
+The following error or warning numbers correspond to errors found during linting.
 If you are not sure why a specific linting error has occurred you may find more information using the respective error code.

 General